 News & Statements

-Fine Gael Dublin Senator, Catherine Noone, has called for Norwegian-style incentives to increase the popularity of electric cars.
+Fine Gael Dublin Senator, Catherine Noone, has today (Tuesday) called for an extension of the watershed as it relates to junk food.

 Close Loopholes on Online Junk Food Marketing – Noone

 Loopholes surrounding online marketing of junk food to youths should be closed, Dublin Senator Catherine Noone has said.

 Funding needed for drug to treat rare condition PKU – Noone

 Today (Friday) Dublin Senator, Catherine Noone, has called on the HSE to provide funding for a drug which treats sufferers of the rare condition Phenylketonuria (PKU).

 Noone calls for ban on sex offenders using dating apps